eliasleite/CarsApi/README.md

 # CarsApi

-This is a simple REST Api to insert Cars and its Makers.
+This is a .NET 5 REST Api to handle Cars and its Makers.

+Tech:
+.NET 5
+EF Core
+XUnit
+AutoMapper
+FluentValidation
+Migrations
+Swagger